CLAD-Net: Continual Activity Recognition in Multi-Sensor Wearable Systems: Experiments

 This dataset includes sensor recordings from 8 subjects performing 18 distinct activities.
 IMU sensors were installed on five body regions: the torso, left arm, right arm, left leg, and right leg.
-Each body part was equipped with an accelerometer, gyroscope, and magnetometer, resulting in a total of 15 sensor channels.
+For consistency with PAMAP2, we use data from three locations: the torso (chest), right arm (hand), and right leg (ankle).
+Each body part was equipped with an accelerometer, gyroscope, and magnetometer, resulting in a total of 9 sensor channels per location.
 All sensors were sampled at a frequency of 25 Hz.